yitong0322/Edge-AI-Tutor/README.md

 > TTFT = Time to First Token.
 Measured on Raspberry Pi 5 (8 GB).

-**Key optimisation:** fastembed ONNX runs in a process isolated from Ollama, eliminating heap contention that would otherwise evict the LLM's KV cache.
+**Key optimisation:** `rag.service` runs fastembed ONNX in its own process, isolated from Ollama.
+This prevents heap contention that would otherwise evict the LLM's KV cache — the root cause of the ~93 s baseline latency.
 TTS and LLM inference run concurrently via non-blocking HTTP.
-The `aitutor.service` pre-clears OS page cache, resets swap, and pre-warms the model into RAM before the app starts.
+The `aitutor.service` pre-clears the OS page cache, resets swap, and pre-warms the model into RAM before the app starts.

 ---